zhukovdm/smartwalk/README.md

 1. Append one of them to the sequence, with possible manual reordering.
 1. New path is presented to the user right after the sequence configuration is altered.

-*SmartWalk* enables users to formulate search queries in terms of *categories*.
-A category is composed of a *keyword* and *attribute filters*.
+In contrast, *SmartWalk* enables users to formulate search queries in terms of *categories*.
+A category is composed of a *keyword* (castle, museum, statue, etc.) and *attribute filters* (has an image, with WiFi, capacity &geq; *N*, etc.).
+For a place to be matched by a category, it must satisfy all constraints.

 Given a starting point, destination, set of categories, and maximum walking distance, *SmartWalk* attempts to find *routes* with a length never longer than the predefined limit that visit at least one place from each category.